 IMPORTANT: Don’t harvest olives just after the rain finishes.
 There should be at least three sunny days after the rains.
 Ideally, you want 5 or 6 sunny days after the rain finishes, and then you can start harvesting.

-The best way to check the ripeness of olives is the Olive Maturity Index (I described it here).
+The best way to check the ripeness of olives is the Olive Maturity Index.
 A good maturity index is anywhere between 2.5 and 4.5 (I like for it to be around 3.0).

-I have made an Olive Maturity Index Calculator (check here) to make it easier for you so you don’t have to do all the math.
+I have made an Olive Maturity Index Calculator to make it easier for you so you don’t have to do all the math.

 Olive Fruit Fly – The Biggest Enemy After The Rains